What Are the Main Parts of a Foundation?

 Sill Plates and Anchor Bolts

-At the top of the foundation walls, sill plates connect the concrete foundation to the wooden structure of the home.
-These horizontal boards, usually made of pressure-treated lumber, rest directly on the foundation and serve as the base for the home’s framing.
+At the top of the foundation walls, sill plates form the critical connection between the concrete and the wooden structure of the home.
+Made of pressure-treated lumber, they provide the base for the home’s framing.

-Since sill plates are close to the concrete and ground moisture, they can suffer from issues like rot, water damage, or termite problems if not sealed properly.
-Adding sill seal foam or gaskets underneath can help improve energy efficiency and protect against drafts and moisture.
+Because sill plates sit close to the ground, they are vulnerable to rot, moisture, and termites.
+Adding a sill seal or gasket underneath can improve energy efficiency and help protect against drafts and damage.

 Piers, Beams, and Other Supporting Elements